pcrain/slippc/README.md

 ## Future Plans
   * Compile to an actual library so the parser can be used by other programs
-  * Make analyzer more robust (meta-analysis for multiple replays, full support for Ice Climbers, etc.)
+  * Make analyzer more robust (meta-analysis for multiple replays, full support for Ice Climbers, analyzing games with more than 2 players, etc.)

 ## Credits
   * [Fizzi](https://github.com/JLaferri), for creating Slippi in the first place and for writing the node.js code as a reference for how to parse and analyze the .slp files